If you've lost your pet, don't waste any time. Begin your search as soon as you notice that the animal is missing.

-- Put a "lost pet" ad in the local newspapers.
-The ad should be titled "Lost Cat" or "Lost Dog" and should include your phone number, the date that the animal was lost, where she was last seen, and a clear, brief description containing the animal's name, breed, color, sex, age, and whether she was wearing a collar.
+- Put a lost-pet ad in the local newspapers.
+Title the ad “Lost Cat” or “Lost Dog” and include your phone number, the date that the animal was lost, where she was last seen, and a clear, brief description containing the animal's name, breed, color, sex, age, and whether she was wearing a collar.
 (Note: If you're offering a reward, you might want to leave out one detail, such as gender, in order to avoid scam artists.)

 - Go to all the shelters in the area — don't just call them.
 Give them a color photo of your pet with your phone number on it.
 Ask to see all the animals in the shelter and visit every cage.

 - Go back and check all the shelters every day.
 Shelter employees are often very busy, so you can’t depend on someone remembering that an animal like yours was brought in.